 Since our sense of time is skewed, we usually leave things to the last minute (or last few days) at the expense of the quality of our work.

-If you want to write a high quality manuscript, a timeline with specific milestones is essential.
 Once you have the structure, set a due date for each section.

 Having a date written down, will help you to stay on track for each section and reduce the overwhelm.